The UK’s Leading Orthopaedic Shockwave Clinic

 Training errors and ‘over training’ such as, ‘too much’ or ‘too fast’ are the most common reasons that cause MTSS.
 Women appear to be more affected than men and have a greater risk for the progression of this to stress fractures.

-It is almost always associated with biomechanical abnormalities of the legs, including knee abnormalities, tibial torsion, femoral anteversion, foot arch abnormalities or simply differences in leg-length.
 Sometimes, just using the ‘wrong’ footwear, including worn-out trainers, can be contributions to the problem.
 A variety of tibial stress injuries can be involved in MTSS including tendinopathy, periostitis, and dysfunction of the tibialis posterior, tibialis anterior and soleus muscles.

 How Shockwave Therapy Can Overcome MTSS